Dietary Reference Value: Recommendations

 General advice is given for healthy people using the table.
 The British government recommended that healthy people should eat a diet which contains plenty of starch (rice, bread, pasta and potatoes).
 It also recommends that a person should eat at least 5 fruit or vegetable portions each day.
 Meat, fish, eggs and other protein-rich foods should be eaten in moderation.
 Dairy products should also be moderately consumed.
 Finally, salt, saturated fat and sugar should be eaten least of all.

 Exceptions to these rules include pregnant women and young children.
 Additionally, those who have little exposure to sunlight may need to take vitamin D supplementation.

 Sources of energy

 The Dietary Reference Values below are specified mainly for adults.
 They define the proportion of a person's total energy intake which should come from different components of food.
 These include fat and fatty acids, fibre, starch and sugars.
-Note that these values do not apply to children, and children younger than five with small appetites should not have such restrictions imposed.
+These values do not apply to children, and children younger than five with small appetites should not have such restrictions imposed.